 Everyone loves board games, and playing together can be fun and enriching for your loved one.
 In fact, research shows that playing board games can help keep your memory sharp.
 If your loved one has memory care issues, try simple games such as Go Fish, Uno, Snakes & Ladders, Bananagrams, Checkers, or Dominoes.
 Our residents also enjoy playing Bridge.

 Cozy Up with a Fireside Chat

-Nothing is more hygge than cozying up to the fire during those long winter nights.
-Give your loved one a simply joyful holiday celebration with a little fireside joy.
-Create a cozy experience with their favorite drink and snacks.
+Nothing is better than cozying up to the fire during long winter nights.
+Give your loved one a simply joyful holiday celebration with a fireside chat.
+Create a cozy experience with their favorite drinks and snacks.
 While you’re chatting, this is a great time to ask your loved one to share their memories of holidays past.
-Questions might include:
+Some questions might include the following:

 No fireplace?
 No problem!
 Turn on a fireside ambiance video on YouTube or Netflix, and enjoy a virtual fire while you chat.

 Holiday crafts bring your family together to make special memories while also promoting mental focus, creativity, and hand-eye coordination.
-For those with memory care challenges, we suggest simple yet fun crafts such as washi tape ornaments, painted pine cones, or handmade holiday greeting cards.
-If your family enjoys a little competition, host a cookie or gingerbread house decorating contest.
+We suggest simple yet fun crafts such as washi tape ornaments, painted pine cones, or handmade holiday greeting cards for those with memory care challenges.

-With a little planning and creativity, you can make lasting memories with your loved ones this holiday season.
-In fact, carving out these special activities make this your merriest family celebration yet!
+You can make lasting memories with your loved ones this holiday season with a little planning and creativity.
+In fact, carving out these special activities can make this your merriest family celebration yet!